opentaps/open-climate-investing/book/Interview-Carbon-Markets-Today.md

-# Interview - Carbon Markets Today with Pedro Carvalho
+# Interview - Inside the Carbon Markets Today with Pedro Carvalho

+_Carbon markets are notoriously opaque.
+Much of what happens goes on directly between big trading desks at banks and major corporate buyers.
+This interview lets you take a peek behind those closed doors, thanks to Pedro Carvalho of Ecosecurities Ltd.  Find out what's really driving the carbon markets today.
+How do the voluntary and compliance carbon markets work together?
+How are the players using carbon offsets to support Carbon Neutral LNG, Renewable Biomethane, and CORSIA aviation targets?
+How could the blockchain benefit carbon markets?_

-SC: Hello Pedro, so I thought we could start by you introducing yourself and telling us more about your business at Ecosecurities.
+SC: Hello Pedro.
+I thought we could start by you introducing yourself and telling us more about your business at Ecosecurities.

 PC: I'm the carbon portfolio manager of Ecosecurities.
 Ecosecurities is a carbon project developer with 25 years experience in the market.
 We registered the first CDM project.
 We were very active on all energy related projects that were developed in the past and currently we're still very close to the supply side of the market but with the focus now on conservation and reforestation projects, blue carbon and what they call community-based projects.
 So cook stoves, water purification and things of the like.